 Interest rate risk arises form the possibility that changes in interest rates will affect the value of some of the financial instruments.
 The Group performs a number of procedures to limit the effect of such risk to the minimal level as follows:

-- ٠ - Considering the discount rates for different currencies when determining interest rates. - Monitoring the matching of maturity dates of financial assets and liabilities. •
+- Correlating interest rates on borrowing with interest rates on lending. - Considering the discount rates for different currencies when determining interest rates. - Monitoring the matching of maturity dates of financial assets and liabilities.